rcamacho89/AWS/Endpoint/README.md

 This is a shell script which will associate your VPC to an existing endpoint in the Route 53.

-The scenario: You have multiple accounts, with the necessity to access AWS endpoints services, but you can reduce your cost by sharing these endpoints through a shared account.
+The scenario: You have multiple accounts, with the necessity to access AWS endpoints services, you can reduce your cost by sharing these endpoints through a shared account.

 Shared account : Endpoint -> Target account.